duccanhole/mini_crm_server/README.md

 └── exception/    # Global Exception Handling & Error Mapping
 ```

-## 🧠 Key Technical Challenges & Solutions

-### 1. Real-time Synchronization (SSE)
-**Challenge:** Standard REST is stateless and doesn't support server-to-client pushes, which is critical for CRM notifications.
-**Solution:** Implemented **Server-Sent Events (SSE)**.
-Unlike WebSockets, SSE is lighter and operates over standard HTTP, making it easier to scale and maintain.
-I implemented a robust `SseService` to manage active emitters and handle connection timeouts gracefully.

-### 2. DevOps & Secure Deployment
-**Challenge:** Managing sensitive credentials and ensuring a consistent build environment across different machines.
-**Solution:** Optimized a **multi-stage Docker build** using **Java 25**.
-This reduced the final image size by ~60% by separating the build environment from the runtime environment (JRE).
-All sensitive data is managed via environment variables and `.env` files, ensuring no secrets are baked into the image layers.

-### 3. Data Integrity & Lifecycle
-**Challenge:** Ensuring smooth transitions between Leads and Customers while maintaining activity history.
-**Solution:** Leveraged JPA transactions and soft-relationship mapping to ensure that when a Lead is converted or an activity is logged, the data remains consistent across the PostgreSQL schema.

 ## 🗄️ Database Schema Overview
 *   **Users:** Manages authentication, roles (Admin, Manager, Sale), and profile data.
 *   **Leads:** Captures potential client info and status lifecycle.